 The Academy will only refund fees where a student has a legitimate reason for leaving the Academy and has given adequate notice (one term) of their intention to leave.
-The Academy reserves the right to withhold any refunds from students who are asked to leave the Academy due to misconduct or programme failure.
+The Academy reserves the right to withhold any refunds from students who are asked to leave the Academy due to misconduct or failure of their programme of study.